BackupTheBerlios/transcribo/README.txt

 Downloading and contributing
 ===============================

-* You can download a snapshot_ from the Mercurial repository
+* You can download the latest release_ or a snapshot_ from the Mercurial repository
 * if Mercurial_ is installed on your machine, you can pull the latest sources_
 * Feel free to join the `mailing list`_
 * send an e-mail to the author_